-The macrotrend program, taking advantage of long-term price moves.
+The macrotrend program takes advantage of long-term price moves.
 These trends are most often generated by interest rate policy, which comes from the Fed and other central banks.
 These trends can last for years and tend to develop slowly.
-Interest rate policy also affects currency, where money flows to the country with the highest interest rate net of inflation and may also be a safe haven during a crisis.
-Most often money has moved into the U.S. dollar, U.S. bonds, and the U.S. stock market.
+Interest rate policy directly affects currency, where money flows to the country with the highest interest rate net of inflation.
+It may also be a safe haven during a crisis.
+Most often, money has moved into the U.S. dollar, U.S. bonds, and the U.S. stock market.

-This program has a unique portfolio selection process.
-It ranks the stock performance according to how well the stock performs using our strategy, then automatically picks the best ones to trade.
-We can exit a stock if the trend turns down or if it drops in the ranking, that is, if other stocks are performing better.
+This program has multiple trend signals and a unique portfolio selection process.
+Using our strategy, it ranks the stock performance according to how well it performs, then automatically picks the best ones to trade.
+We can exit a stock if the trend turns down or if it drops in the ranking, that is if other stocks are performing better.
 It does not need to wait for the trend to end, when it tends to give part of the gains; therefore, it holds the positions for less time than a typical macrotrend program.

 How Often Does It Trade?

-The program usually has 4 to 8 trades per week and trades are held an average of 28 days.
-It has fewer trades when prices are moving our way and more when the market or individual stocks reverse direction.
-The positions are long-only.
+The program usually has 4 to 8 trades per week, and trades are held for an average of 28 days.
+It has fewer trades when prices are moving our way and more when the market is uncertain.
+The positions are long only.

 Exiting a Bear Market

-Trend programs benefit investors during a bear market, simply because it will exit stocks that are trending down.
-While everyone recognizes a bear market, most investors are not willing to close-out their positions, hoping for a quick reversal to the upside.
+Trend programs benefit investors during a bear market simply because they will exit stocks that are trending down.
+While everyone recognizes a bear market, most investors are not willing to close out their positions, hoping for a quick reversal to the upside.
 It's easy to understand why.
 The downturns and retracements in the stock market are usually short-lived.
-As soon as you sell your position the market seems to turn back up.
+The market seems to turn back up as soon as you sell your position.
 But that's not a good reason to stay long.
 The internet bubble of 2000 and the financial crisis of 2008 prove that.

 Extreme Risk Exit